GalSim-developers/GalSim/docs/install.rst

     python setup.py test

-This should run all the python-layer tests with pytest and also compile and run the C++ test suite.
+This should run all the Python-layer tests with pytest and also compile and run the C++ test suite.

 There are a number of packages that are used by the tests, but which are not